DrRetro2033/Reyveld/README.md

 # What is Arceus?

-Arceus is a command line application that gives every day users the power and flexiblity of software like Git, without the complexly and headaches of using such software.
+Arceus is a command line application that gives everyday users the power and flexiblity of software like Git, without the complexly and headaches of using such software.
 Arceus should be usable for every game, program, and project under the sun!
 Not just Pokémon!

-# Why does it exist?

-Arceus was created to be simple way for regular users to be able to quickly and efficiently backup savedata with more advanced tools.
-However, it has evolved into a more generalized toolkit for working with files.

 ## Branch Off Into Different Timelines 🌌

 ```
 arceus new const "Pokémon X"
+arceus -c "Pokémon X" new star "Route 2"
 ```

 With Arceus, you can create branches of a folder, so multiple versions can exist simultaneously.
-So no matter the mistake, Arceus can help you get back on track.
+So secondary playthroughs can branch off from a initial run, without need to restart from the beginning!

 ## Rollback to Older Versions 🕔